PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-08 07:48:39
+Last updated: 2024-04-08 07:49:16
-Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby